I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_alphablend.md

 [in] Defines whether the surface is assumed to have an alpha channel.
 If <b>TRUE</b>, the surface is assumed to have an alpha channel; otherwise the value is <b>FALSE</b>.

-`SrcAllocationIndex`

-[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>SrcRect</b> source rectangle.

 `SrcPitch`

 [in] The pitch of the source surface, in bytes.

-`SrcRect`

-[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that defines the rectangular area to be copied.
-This rectangle is specified in the coordinate system of the source surface and is defined by two points: upper left and lower right.
-The two points that define the rectangle are always well ordered.

-The source rectangle will never exceed the bounds of the source surface, so it will never overhang the source surface.

-This rectangle is mapped to the destination rectangle defined by <b>DstRect</b>.

-For more information, see the Remarks section.

 ## Remarks
 If a stretch bit-block transfer (bitblt) operation is required, the x and y stretch ratios are computed respectively as the ratios of the x and y sizes of the <b>DstRect</b> and <b>SrcRect</b> members, and the stretch operation will proceed as if the COLORONCOLOR value in <i>Wingdi.h</i> is set.
 On a shrinking bit-block transfer, enough pixels should be ignored so that pixels do not need to be combined.
 On a stretching bit-block transfer, pixels should be replicated.